The International Fair Trade Towns Conference takes place in Belgium this October, as we mark 21 years of the Fair Trade Towns Movement in Belgium.

 Ghent

-Local policy for ethical sustainability public procurement
+Local policy for ethical sustainability public procurement: roundtable talk with Electronics Watch and Swedwatch

-Local food policy & food cooperatives
+Local food policy & food cooperatives: names tbc.

 Sunday 11 october